ampolic/blockable/README.md

 are collections where each page has a unique layout and data file associated with it.
 I.e. data-based collections are useful for blogs, shops, etc while layout-based collection are useful for unique pages such as a homepage, about us, contact, etc.

 ### Templates

 We use template as a catch all term to represent files capable of generating HTML when given a data file.

 ## Documentation

 Blockable is still a work in progress (see goals for more information), however in its current state, Blockable is designed to work like so:

-When creating a website, there should be three primary folders: Blocks, Layouts, and Assets.
+When creating a website, there should be three primary folders: blocks, layouts, and assets.
 The assets folder should contain a folder for each type of asset you want site wide (css, js, fonts, images, etc.).
 The blocks and layouts folder mimic each other in that each folder should contain a folder for each block/layout you want to create.
 These folders should then contain an index.py, a stylesheet.css and javascript.js if necessary, and a fields.json (more on this later).

-Index.py should define one main function called html().
+index.py should define one main function called main().
 This function should accept one variable (which will contain a dictionary of all the data requested in fields.json), and it should return a string of the html for that template.
-When writing your templates, you should make use of the
+When writing your templates, you should make use of the blockable.blocks module which contains every block you defined in your blocks folder accessible by the name of the folder:
-'layouts' and 'blocks' objects by importing them form the module 'blockable'.
-Both these objects contain an attriube linking to the function of their respective template function:

   ```python
   from blockable import blocks
   blocks.nav_bar(data["nav_bar"])
   ```

-Although the main purpose if what's see above (importing blocks into layouts), these functions may be used in any combination (I.e. add blocks to other blocks or even add layouts to blocks), so long as you avoid recursive calls.

 # Netlify